Typhoon Molave: Philippines

+Highest Tropical Cyclone Wind Signal

 Vietnam

 Nearly 1.3 million people are expected to evacuate in Vietnam, as Prime Minister Nguyen Xuan Phuc ordered boats onshore and advised preparations for the security forces and residents in the area.
 The prime minister also compared Molave to Typhoon Damrey of 2017.
 Hundreds of flights were canceled and schools were forced to close.
 The federal government mobilized about 250,000 troops and 2,300 vehicles to be used for search and rescue missions.
 Members of the Vietnamese military helped load elderly people onto evacuation buses and helped direct boats onshore.
 Some also helped residents put sandbags on their roof.
 On October 27, Da Nang People's Committee had requested people to not leave their houses starting from 20:00 UTC+7 (13:00 UTC) that night and urged all officials and workers to not come into work on the next day, among other measures in preparation for the typhoon.

 Impact and aftermath

 Philippines

 Typhoon Molave came ashore in the Philippines on October 25 with maximum sustained winds of 130 km/h on October 25.
 The National Disaster Risk Reduction and Management Council (NDRRMC) in the Philippines received reports of damaged roads and bridges, flooding, and landslides that same day.
 Several villages and farmlands in the region were flooded and power lines and trees were downed, resulting in power outages affecting Albay, Sorsogon, Batangas and Cavite.
 120,000 people were displaced and over 1,800 workers were stranded in ports.
 A state of calamity was declared early on October 27 for the city of Batangas, due to "widespread destruction and substantial damage" caused by the storm.

 A yacht off the coast of Batangas Province sank and 7 fishermen were rescued while 12 other fishermen on a boat were reported missing near Catanduanes.
 Floods caused by Typhoon Saudel in Quezon just a couple of days prior were immediately worsened by Molave.
 Molave also impacted areas still recovering from the impacts of Typhoon Kammuri (Tisoy) one year earlier, causing residents to flee back to their evacuation centers.
 Agricultural damage in Bicol reached ₱286 million (US$5.9 million).
 6,671 of houses were damaged and 243 of them were totally destroyed by Molave.
 In Oriental Mindoro, the government estimated the agricultural loss at ₱2 billion (US$41.3 million).
 The Philippine government organized a disaster relief aid following the typhoon supplying ₱890.5 million worth of food and other items to those affected.
 The filming of GMA Network's television drama anthology series titled Tadhana in Laiya Beach in Batangas was disrupted by a storm surge.

 As of November 9, the NDRRMC reported that 27 people were killed, 40 people were injured and four went missing after the typhoon.
-Damage from infrastructure and agriculture counted to be ₱1.56 billion (US$32.2 million) and ₱2.66 billion (US$54.9 million) respectively, with a total damage of ₱4.22 billion (US$87.1 million) nationwide.
+Damage from infrastructure and agriculture counted to be ₱1.56 billion (US$32.2 million) and ₱2.66 billion (US$55 million) respectively, with a total damage of ₱4.22 billion (US$87.2 million) nationwide.